In more detail, the subjects are:

 Knowledge:

 The course introduces the student to modern ideas in gravity.
-This includes the black hole information paradox, its consequences, and how modern ideas such as holography can be employed to resolve the paradox.
+This includes the black hole information paradox and how modern ideas such as holography can be employed to resolve the paradox.
 It includes also the dynamics of black holes, specifically concerning perturbations and instabilities.
 Finally, the student is introduced to modern ideas on a covariant formulation of non-relativistic gravity, which including a strong gravity regime extending Newton gravity with gravitational time-dilation effects.

 Competences: